metrixwang/metrixwang.github.io/_pages/cv.md

 ## Publications
-1. An Asymptotically F-Distributed Chow Test in the Presence of Heteroscedasticity and Autocorrelation 2021,(with Yixiao Sun, UCSD), forthcoming at the Econometric Reviews
+1. An Asymptotically F-Distributed Chow Test in the Presence of Heteroscedasticity and Autocorrelation 2021, Econometric Reviews, forthcoming (with Yixiao Sun, UCSD)

 2. A Simple Asymptotically F-Distributed Portmanteau Test for Time Series Models with Uncorrelated Innovations, (2020), Journal of Business & Economic Statistics, doi: 10.1080/07350015.2020.1832505, forthcoming (with Yixiao Sun, UCSD)

 3. Asymptotic F Tests under Possibly Weak Identification, 2020, Journal of Econometrics, 218 (1) 140-177 (with Julián Martínez-Iriarte and Yixiao Sun, UCSD)